scriptin/scriptin.github.io/_posts/2013-05-07-portable-development.md

 I don't have any experience with this practice, so I leave further research up to you.

-*Please let me know in a comments if you have an experience with any of tools, technologies, and practices described above, and what do you think of it.*
+*Please let me know in the comments if you have an experience with any of tools, technologies, and practices described above, and what do you think of it.*